 Global Intellectual Property Center (GIPC)

-The Global Intellectual Property Center (GIPC) was established in 2007 as an affiliate of the U.S. Chamber of Commerce.
+The Global Intellectual Property Center (GIPC) was established in 2007 as a division of the U.S. Chamber of Commerce.
 Today, the GIPC is leading a worldwide effort to champion intellectual property rights as vital to creating jobs, saving lives, advancing global economic growth, and generating breakthrough solutions to global challenges.

 In the 21st century, innovation and creativity remain the driving forces behind America’s competitiveness and economic future.
 IP-intensive industries employ more than 40 million Americans and account for 74% of exports and $5.8 trillion in GDP.
 We cannot thrive without strong protection of intellectual property (IP) rights, which incentivize new and improved innovation and creation, encourage investment and commercialization, and help advance the spread of knowledge globally.

 The GIPC is leading efforts to promote innovation and creativity globally by advocating for strong IP rights and norms.
 This endeavor begins in Washington, D.C., and extends to countries and multilateral fora around the world.
 Through a wide variety of programs, initiatives, and activities, the GIPC works to achieve the following goals: